 The document will guide advisers to the US defense secretary as he weighs top commanders’ requests for military forces and hardware in their respective regions, Karlin said.

-Karlin specifically mentioned Defense Secretary Lloyd Austin's recent decision to withdraw air defense systems from Saudi Arabia.
+Karlin specifically mentioned the US' recent decision to withdraw air defense systems from Saudi Arabia.
 “These assets were on a heel-to-toe rotation, and frankly they were beginning to suffer from readiness challenges," she said.

 “The idea is to help the department look at various proposals and think, what effect do these have on readiness?,” she said.
 “And that’s looking across geography, of course, because we have all sorts of competing demands.”